Esshahn/aidisplay/README.md

 ## Setup
 - get an API token from replicate.com
+- choose a model from https://replicate.com/stability-ai/stable-diffusion/versions or use the default one in the `generate-image.py`

 - use a desktop based normal raspbian distro
 - make sure to have ssh and wifi setup during image creation